indrekots/indrekots.github.io/_posts/2013-10-21-background-jobs-with-php-part-2.md

 ###Installation

 Redis can be downloaded at [http://redis.io/download](http://redis.io/download "Redis download link").
-If you're running some flavour of Linux, then you might find Redis in it's repositories as well.
+If you're running some flavour of Linux, then you might find Redis in it's package repositories as well.
 Predis can be acquired at the project's [Github page](https://github.com/nrk/predis "Predis Github page").
 It is also available on [Packagist](https://packagist.org/packages/predis/predis "Predis packagist page") for an easy installation using [Composer](http://getcomposer.org/ "Composer homepage").
-Finally, php-resque can be found on [Github](https://github.com/chrisboulton/php-resque "php-resque Github page") as well.
+Finally, php-resque can be found on [Github](https://github.com/chrisboulton/php-resque "php-resque Github page") too.
 Composer users can find it on [Packagist](https://packagist.org/packages/chrisboulton/php-resque "php-resque on Packagist").

 ###General overview

-We are going to create background workers who are going to process jobs.
+We are going to create background workers which are going to process jobs.
 Jobs are pushed and held in a queue.
 Workers pull jobs from the queue and execute them.
 In essence, there are 4 parts to the system:

 * Queues - jobs are held here in order
 * Jobs - a unit of work to be processed